f-corvaro/42.common_core/born2beroot/README.md

 * reject_username -> The password can not contain the username inside itself.

-* difok=7 -> The password it have to containt at least seven diferent characters from the last password ussed.
+* difok=7 -> The password it have to containt at least seven diferent characters from the last password used.

 - enforce_for_root -> We will implement this password policy to root.

-### 4.6 Connecting via SSH 🗣
+### 4.5 Connecting via SSH

 1 ◦ If we want to connect via SSH we must close the machine and go to settings.